FACT CHECK: Do Robots Or Trade Threaten American Workers More?

 "The question distorted what we and other and many analysts say about how this will play out," said Mark Muro, senior fellow and policy director of the Metropolitan Policy Program at the Brookings Institution.

-The report found that around one-quarter of jobs have a "high susceptibility" to automation — meaning that 70 percent or more of the tasks in those jobs could potentially be automated using existing technology.
+The report found that about one-quarter of jobs have a "high susceptibility" to automation — meaning that 70% or more of the tasks in those jobs could potentially be automated using existing technology.
 But that doesn't necessarily mean those jobs will disappear.

 "If you play that out, that's very different from saying 25% of jobs are going to be liquidated," Muro said.